 This EL Panel can be used like any other for the variety of uses people find for these EL Panels.

 But if you need an EL Panel for flat-field correction then this is the type of Panel you may need.

 If this Panel is too large for your telescope, then you may find this A5 panel (14cm x 20cm) would suite your needs better.

 Or if you need a larger EL Panel for flat-field calibration, then you will have to use out A3 EL Panel (29cm x 42cm)

-We do not currently have any in stock but it is available online (e.g. here)
+We do not currently have any in stock of this opalescent acrylic, but it is available online (e.g. here)

-The EL Panel comes with a driver that can hot swap between mains (UK, US or Euro), 8xAA Battery Box, rechargeable li-ion battery, crocodile clips or car lighter attchament to put on your own 12V source
+The EL Panel comes with a Driver that can hot swap between mains (UK, US or Euro), 8xAA Battery Box, rechargeable Li-ion battery, 12v Crocodile Clips or car lighter attachment to put on your own 12v source

 Here is the experience of one of our customers from using our EL Panels for flat-field correction: